 The Manager shall use the results framework (referenced in Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
 Progress shall be monitored using a predefined process for sharing performance data with the investee.
 To the best extent possible, this shall outline how often data will be collected; the method for data collection; data sources; responsibilities for data collection; and how, and to whom, data will be reported.
 When monitoring indicates that the investment is no longer expected to achieve its intended impacts, the Manager shall seek to pursue appropriate action.
 The Manager shall also seek to use the results framework to capture investment outcomes.

-The level of monitoring and management is to be determined on an individual Portfolio Company basis, based on the outcomes of the pre-investment Screening and Due Diligence processes.
+The level of monitoring and management is determined on an individual Portfolio Company basis, based on the outcomes of the pre-investment screening and due diligence processes.
 DPI has a Portfolio Monitoring Committee (the “PMC”) which monitors the Portfolio Companies’ performance against the original Investment Proposals’ business plans and projections, the Portfolio Company Management Plans and the ESG, Impact and Corporate Governance Action Plans.
 The PMC seeks to provide perspective and independent monitoring of the portfolio.

 For each investment, a portfolio dashboard is developed during the investment process before closing.
 This dashboard includes Financial, Human Resources and Environmental & Social as well as investment specific information (production for an industrial company or number of loans for a bank) that are collected on a monthly, quarterly or annual basis by the portfolio management team.

-The data is included in the Impact dashboard and used to monitor the progress against the KPIs established before closing the transaction.
+The data is included in the Impact dashboard and used to monitor the progress against metrics established before closing the transaction.

 When conducting an exit, the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.

-DPI has exited companies where the imbedded impact and ESG work has not only continued but has become a part of the company culture.
-DPI has seen in its work over 14 years that in Africa, imbedded impact and ESG culture attracts more and stronger buyers and can create additional financial value.
-That said, the Impact and ESG Exit Assessment process has been established to enable the Fund to add or create value, prepare strategies for approaching any issues identified, and to reduce uncertainty and risk of delays to the completion of an exit transaction.
-It is important to consolidate the Impact and ESG work completed to date and any positive outcomes achieved to ensure that such information is appropriately packaged for bidders to review and to ensure that DPI is able to effectively communicate its efforts to existing and future stakeholders.
+DPI has exited companies where the embedded impact and ESG work has not only continued but has become a part of the company culture.
+The Impact and ESG Exit Assessment process has been established to enable the Fund to add or create value, prepare strategies for approaching any issues identified, and to reduce uncertainty and risk of delays to the completion of an exit transaction.
+DPI consolidates the Impact and ESG work completed to date and any positive impact outcomes achieved to ensure that such information is appropriately packaged for bidders to review and to allow for DPI to effectively communicate its efforts to existing and future stakeholders.

-For each prospective investment, an exit assessment is and will continue to be carried out to assess overall ESG and Impact performance as well as to identify any issues of interest to a potential acquirer.
+For each prospective investment, an exit assessment is carried out to assess overall ESG and Impact performance as well as to identify any issues of interest to a potential acquirer.
 Monitoring in relation to value add and impact interventions throughout the investment period will be supplemented by a deep-dive impact assessment.
 This will allow for sustainability gains to continue throughout the exit and increase the chances that they will remain and further increased beyond DPI’s exit.